khairu-aqsara/form-filler-extension/README.md

 ## How to use it?

-1. Install the extension from the Chrome Web Store or Edge Add-ons store (when available) or by following the installation steps below.
-2. Navigate to any webpage with a form.
+1. Navigate to any webpage with a form.
-3. Right-click anywhere on the page.
+2. Right-click anywhere on the page.
-4. Select "Fill Form with Faker Data" from the context menu.
+3. Select "Fill Form with Faker Data" from the context menu.
-5. The form fields will be automatically filled with realistic data.
+4. The form fields will be automatically filled with realistic data.

-## Installation
+## Installation (Developer Mode)

 1. Clone or download this repository
 2. Install dependencies: